an illustration of a checklist

 Understand Tax Obligations and Incentives

-Singapore has a favourable tax system for businesses, with competitive corporate tax rates and various incentives.
+Singapore has a competitive tax system for businesses, offering low corporate tax rates and various incentives.
 Key aspects to understand include:

 • Corporate Income Tax (CIT): The headline corporate tax rate is 17%, but new companies can enjoy significant tax exemptions and rebates.